jf514/cuda_raytracer/README.md

 # Cuda Raytracer: cuda_raytracer (Work in Progress)

 This is a simple GPU accelerated raytracer, using CUDA, as the final project CSE 272 at UCSD.
-The goals are teaching myself raytracing, and CUDA.
+The goals are exploring the ideas of basic and advanced raytracing, and CUDA.

 Many elements are borrowed from:
 - [Raytracing in a Single Weekend](https://raytracing.github.io/)